StevenMayher/432-2022/labs/README.md

 ## Lab 01

-Instructions for this Lab will be available soon.
+All materials for this Lab [are available here](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab01).

 ## Lab 02